 The subfund may hold other investments listed in the prospectus and cash and cash equivalents.

-The manager has the option to use derivatives very moderately.
+The manager has the option of very moderate use of derivatives.

-The minimum proportion of investments used to attain the environmental or social characteristics promoted by the subfund is 70%.
-The remaining 30% of investments is detailed in the section "Investments included in category #2 'Other'" below.
+The minimum proportion of investments used to attain the environmental or social characteristics promoted by the subfund is 75%.
+The remaining 25% of investments is detailed in the section "Investments included in category #2 'Other'" below.

-Although the subfund does not have sustainable investments as an objective, it commits to a minimum proportion of 10% of its assets in sustainable investments.
+Although the subfund does not have sustainable investments as an objective, it commits to a minimum proportion of 20% of its assets in sustainable investments.

-Taxonomy-aligned activities are expressed as a share of:

-- Turnover reflecting the share of revenue from green activities of investee companies; - Capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy; - Operational expenditure (OpEx) reflecting green operational activities of investee companies.

-Taxonomy-#1A Sustainable: 10% aligned: 0% 1 Aligned with E/S haracteristics: 70% #1B Other E/S Investments environmental: 10% characteristics: 60% #2 Other: 30% Social: 0% #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. #2 Other includes the remaining investments of the financial product that are neither aligned with the environmental or social characteristics nor are qualified as sustainable investments.
-The category #1 Aligned with E/S characteristics covers: - The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives; - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.

+#2 Other includes the remaining investments of the financial product that are neither aligned with the environmental or social characteristics nor are qualified as sustainable investments.

+The category #1 Aligned with E/S characteristics covers:

+-The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives; -The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

-How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+• How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-The use of derivatives will not help attain the fund's environmental or social characteristics.
+The use of derivatives will not contribute to the attainment of the fund's environmental or social characteristics.